WGDMS/DTA-prediction/README.md

 All preprocessed data are available in the 'data' folder for the Davis and KIBA datasets.

-Split datasets for all four strategies (S1–S4) are provided in the 'data/{dataset}/split_data' folder:
+Split datasets for all four strategies (S1 - Standard split, S2 - Cold-drug split, S3 - Cold-target split, S4 - Cold-drug-target split) are provided in the 'data/{dataset}/split_data' folder:

 Training: train_SX.csv/
 Validation: val_SX.csv/